 Whole Woman: Pain, Pain Go Away

-We talked to a local expert for some simple exercises to help ease pain.
+We talked to two local experts for some simple exercises to help ease pain.

 Remember when you were young and couldn’t wait to be older?
 But now that you finally are, you’re noticing that your body has a lot more aches and pains than it used to.
 Luckily, two local experts were happy to share some simple exercises that you can do at home so you don’t have to break the bank, or your back.

-We have some tips from David Dansereau, a physical therapist at Physical Therapy of Cumberland.
+This week, we have some tips from David Dansereau, a physical therapist at Physical Therapy of Cumberland.
 Next week we will post tips from a local yoga instructor.

 Backaches are often solved by staying in bed and resting.
 After a while, however, this method can actually slow the healing process.
 Staying active with easy exercises like these will help you lead a pain-free life.